Metallic trends a 40+ has seen come and go

 - Mixing metals in jewelry is so chic.

-For further inspiration How to wear metallic over 40 see the photos in this post.
+For further inspiration on how to wear metallic over 40 see the photos in this post.

 What doesn’t work